asofiaoliveira/srl_bert_pt/README.md

 Next, clone or download the `v1.0.0rc3` branch of this repository.

 The data must be manually added.
-The code expects there to be a `data` folder (inside the repository).
+The code expects there to be a `data` folder (inside the folder with this repository).
 Within this folder, there must be 4 folders:
 * `xml_data` -- contains the XML data for PropBank.Br v1.1, PropBank.Br v2 and Buscapé.
 This data can be found [here](http://www.nilc.icmc.usp.br/portlex/index.php/en/downloads).
 * `conll_data` -- contains the conll version of PropBank.Br.
 This data can be found [here](http://www.nilc.icmc.usp.br/portlex/index.php/en/downloads).
 * `ud` -- contains the [Portuguese Universal Depdencies](https://github.com/UniversalDependencies/UD_Portuguese-Bosque/tree/master) dataset.